ZinkDigital/boson/README.md

 // Function will be called as a result of calling 'go'
 ```
 <div id='id-injectionJava'/>

 #### Injection
-Injection requires a "BsonPath" expression (see [Operators](#operators) table for examples
-and syntax), an encoded BSON and a lambda expression.
-The returned result is a
-CompletableFuture<byte[]>.
-The Injector instance is built only once and can be reused to
-inject different encoded BSON.
+Injection requires a "BsonPath" expression (see [Documentation](#documentation) table for examplesand syntax), an encoded BSON and a lambda expression.
+The returned result is a CompletableFuture<byte[]>.
+The Injector instance is built only once and can be reused to inject different encoded BSON.

 ```java
 //Encode Bson: